NathanStrutz/SheepComputerCodingAndProgrammingClass/computer.md

 ---
-title: Computers for Computer Fundamentals
+title: Computers for Computer Coding and Programming
 ---

 # Student Computers